reecursion/portfolio/README.md

 This website is built using the following technologies:

 <b>HTML:</b> The backbone of the website's structure and content is created using HTML, allowing for a clean and organized layout. <br>

 <b>CSS:</b> The visual appearance and styling of the website are crafted with CSS, enhancing the user experience and making the content visually appealing. <br>

 <b>JavaScript:</b> The dynamic elements and interactive features on the website are implemented using JavaScript, making it more engaging and user-friendly.<br>

 <b>Bootstrap:</b> To ensure a responsive design and streamline the development process, I've utilized Bootstrap, a popular CSS framework.<br>

 <b>Google Fonts:</b> The fonts used throughout the website are fetched from Google Fonts, enhancing the typography and overall aesthetics.<br>

+<h4>Getting Started</h4>

+If you want to explore this website locally or host it yourself, here's how to get started:

+Clone the repository: git clone https://github.com/<your-username>/personal-portfolio.git

+Navigate to the project directory: cd personal-portfolio

+Open the index.html file in your preferred web browser.